-Under the auspices of IPICS, the international scientific community is developing plans for a network of ice cores covering the past 40,000 years.
+Under the auspices of IPICS, the international scientific community aspires to drill a network of ice cores addressing the history and dynamics of the last interglacial period.
 Specific U.S. contributions to this network include the completed WAIS Divide core and the South Pole ice (SPICE) core, and a desired future core at Hercules Dome.
 Greenland cores drilled at East Greenland Ice core Project (EGRIP), led by Denmark, will also contribute to IPICS goals.
 IPICS 40,000-year projects may vary in scope and logistical needs, but many are envisioned to be drilling campaigns conducted in one or two seasons with minimal logistics.
 Site-specific records of climate and environmental change are the primary objective; it will not be necessary to undertake the full suite of measurements possible in an ice core, although clearly such measurements provide data for a variety of future projects.
-The IDDO Intermediate Depth Drill was used to successfully drill the South Pole Ice Core to a depth of 1,751 m (age ~ 49,000 years).
+The Intermediate Depth Drill was used to successfully drill the South Pole Ice Core to a depth of 1,751 m (age ~49,000 years).